About Kevin Rudd

 Earlier career

 Kevin started his diplomatic career in 1981 with postings to Beijing and Stockholm.
 In 1988, he was appointed Chief of Staff to the Hon.
 Wayne Goss and served him as Premier of Queensland.
 He was Director-General of the Cabinet Office from 1991 to 1995, and Senior China Consultant for KPMG from 1996 to 1998.
 He served in the Australian House of Representatives as the Member for Griffith between 1998 and 2013.
-He graduated with Honours in Asian Studies from the Australian National University and received his PhD from Oxford University in 2022.
+He graduated with Honours in Asian Studies from the Australian National University and received his DPhil from Oxford University in 2022.
 He also studied at National Taiwan Normal University in Taipei.
 He is the author of a two-volume autobiography, Not for the Faint-Hearted and The PM Years.

 Kevin and his wife Thérèse Rein are the proud parents of three and grandparents of three.